redcurry/LearningFSharp/DomainModelingMadeFunctional/notes.md

 * CQRS can be "applied" to databases, where writing and reading occur on separate databases (or views within a single database), which allows for different read models (e.g., reporting, analysics)

+## Chapter 13

+* Separate categorization from business logic using active patterns

+* When business rules change, try to not modify existing code, but add code to the workflow pipelines

+* Define a type for each function in the pipeline

+* In some cases, you may need a "factory" function, one that returns some function or another, depending on some input

+* A workflow in one bounding context may need to communicate with a separate bounding context